Bristol Airport: Approval and staging

-The expansion was to occur in stages, spread over 30 construction projects.
-Plans included a doubling of passenger terminal floorspace, new piers and aircraft parking stands, extensions to the apron, multi-storey car parking and a public transport interchange.
+Construction

 The first project was completed in June 2012, with the opening of three new aircraft stands.

-In July 2014, a 3880 m2, £6.5M walkway connected to the centre of the terminal was opened, providing four more pre-boarding zones and allowing the use of jetways, including for wide-body aircraft such as the Boeing 787 Dreamliner.
-In July 2015, the airport opened an £8.6M eastward extension of the terminal, having a larger departure lounge and an outdoor terrace.
+In July 2014, a 3880 m2, £6.5M walkway connected to the centre of the terminal was opened, providing four more pre-boarding zones including ones for wide-body aircraft such as the Boeing 787 Dreamliner.

+In July 2015, the airport opened an £8.6M eastward extension of the terminal, with a larger departure lounge and an outdoor terrace.
 Construction of another terminal extension started immediately, to the west and costing £24M.
 The first phases of the 9000 m2 western extension, which opened in summer 2016, provided a new security search area for departures, with 12 security lanes including a fast track zone.
 New arrivals facilities within the extension, including baggage reclaim and customs, were scheduled to open later in 2016.
 In October 2016, the airport announced that a further project, an enlargement of the immigration hall, will complete in 2017.
 These were completed and opened to the public in April 2017, enabling an increase in the number of passport control points from 10 to 17, of which 10 are ePassport gates.